Blog experts suggest posts such as this should be 1500-2000 words. What? Do you have time for a nap?

 HOLIDAYS.
 MONDAY THROUGH FRIDAY SIX AM TO SIX PM, SATURDAY ELEVEN UNTIL THREE

 QUALITY, PERSONAL SERVICE YOU CAN TRUST!
-TOP NOTCH DRY-CLEANING AND LAUNDRY SERVICES
+TOP-NOTCH DRY-CLEANING AND LAUNDRY SERVICES

 AT FAIR PRICES.
-FAMILY OWNED AND OPERATED WITH A LEVEL OF SERVICE THAT EXCEEDS YOUR
+FAMILY OWNED AND OPERATED WITH A LEVEL OF SERVICE THAT EXCEEDS YOUR EXPECTATIONS!

-EXPECTATIONS!
 LOOK FOR THE FLASHING NEON SIGN THAT SAYS, “CLIENT CLEANERS!”

-That is one huge pile of blah, blah, blah that is a waste of words and advertising dollars.
+This is one huge pile of blah, blah, blah that is a waste of words and advertising dollars.

 Here’s another example of a short-form :30 TV script that’s highly effective for the brand, “Simply Orange”.